-As at June 30, 2012, the Company holds 100% interest in two exploration licenses in Malawi through its ownership of Lancaster.
+As at December 31, 2012, the Company holds 100% interest in two exploration licenses in Malawi through its ownership of Lancaster.
 On January 21, 2010 Lancaster was granted the rights to the Phalombe license and on September 10, 2010 the Thambani license was also granted.
 Each of the Company's mineral properties are at the early stage of exploration.

-The Company incurred a net operating loss of \$2,030,726 and \$2,320,344 for the six months ended June 30, 2012 and 2011 respectively.
-The expenditures for the six months ended June 30, 2012 and 2011 were due primarily to the drilling programs which were undertaken during the period.
+The Company incurred a net operating loss of \$2,858,643 and \$3,407,399 for the years ended December 31, 2012 and 2011 respectively.
+The expenditures for the year ended December 31, 2012 were due primarily to the activities required to complete the Stage 2 drilling program and to complete the Technical Report.
+The expenditures for the year ended December 31, 2011, were due primarily to the activities required to complete the Stage 1 drilling program.

-Total assets decreased from \$3,766,500 to \$1,350,961 for the six months ended June 30, 2012, due to the consumption of cash by the Company's second exploration drilling program.
-The decrease in cash was slightly offset by an increase in prepaid whereby a payment to a vendor was reclassified from expense to prepaid during the period.
-The payment represents a deposit which will be returned once the Stage 2 drilling program is finalized.
+Total assets decreased from \$3,963,160 to \$447,527 for the year ended December 31, 2012, due to the consumption of cash by the Company's second exploration drilling program.
+The decrease in cash was slightly offset by an increase in prepaid and deposits whereby a payment to a vendor was reclassified from expenses during the period.
+The payment represents a deposit which will be returned once the Stage 2 drilling program is finalized and the drilling equipment is returned to the vendor.
 The Company raised total gross proceeds of C\$7,625,026 through the Financings which closed on December 20, 2010 in conjunction with the completion of the Qualifying Transaction.
-The proceeds of the Financings were partially will continue to be used to fund its exploration programs on the Songwe Hill property.
+The Company plans to raise additional funds through a private placement in 2013 which will be used to fund exploration programs, metallurgical scoping and pre feasibility studies on the Songwe Hill property.

 The Company's expenditures are primarily denominated in the United States dollar ("USD").
-In order to mitigate the negative impact of foreign exchange rates on converting its equity raised in Canadian dollars to the USD, the Company has converted a significant portion of the funds to USD at a favorable foreign exchange rate and holds the funds in short term, interest bearing investment vehicles until such time as the funds are required to extinguish liabilities.
+In order to mitigate the negative impact of foreign exchange rates on converting its equity raised in Canadian dollars to the USD, the Company will convert a significant portion of the funds to USD when foreign exchange rates are favorable.
+Surplus funds are held in short term, interest bearing investment vehicles until such time as the funds are required to settle liabilities.